• Skip to primary navigation

 Serving Suggestions

 Pair this soup with: A simple green salad with a tangy vinaigrette.
 Crusty sourdough bread or garlic bread.
-And or a side of pickled vegetables for a tangy contrast.
+And a side of pickled vegetables for a tangy contrast.

 Meal Prep Made Easy